 Memorial contributions may be made to American Cancer Society, P.O.
 Box 22718, Oklahoma City, OK 73123, or www.cancer.org, or to the Alzheimer Society, P.O.
 Box 96011, Washington, DC 20090, or www.alzheimer.org.

-To plant a tree in memory of Philip Tagliaterra, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Philip Tagliaterra, please visit our Tree Store